bharadwaj-raju/TextSuggest/README.md

 ## Expansions

 TextSuggest can handle a range of expansions.
-It can also be [extended](#extensions)
+It can also be [extended](#extensions).

 ### Custom words